-WAG Screen is a community film-making group who make films about Lincolnshire’s history and heritage.
-We were established in 2006 and will be celebrated our first ten years in 2016.
-We comprise media professionals and historians working alongside graduates, undergraduates, actors and artists, as well as volunteers and those who join in for the experience.
+WAG Screen was a community film-making group who made films about Lincolnshire’s history and heritage.
+We were established in 2006 and celebrated our tenth anniversary in 2016.
+We comprised media professionals and historians working alongside graduates, undergraduates, actors and artists, as well as volunteers and those who joined in for the experience.

-However, in early 2017, we decided to put all WAG Screen’s filmmaking activities on hold – possibly indefinitely.
-This is due to the increasing difficulty of finding funding and support.
-The committee (Alison Hinckley, John Males and myself) will remain in place for at least the remainder of the anniversaries of WW1 – especially the 100th anniversary of Robert Crowder’s death later this year and Passchendeale in general – to look after the WW1 films and exhibition.
-Pauline Loven will look after our legacy long term.
-We also plan to seek publicity to celebrate our ten years.
+However, in early 2017, we decided to put all WAG Screen’s activities on hold – possibly indefinitely.
+This is due to the increasing difficulty of finding funding.
+The committee (Alison Hinckley, John Males and Pauline Loven) will remain in place for at least the remainder of the anniversaries of WW1 – especially the 100th anniversary of Robert Crowder’s death later this year and Passchendeale in general – to look after the WW1 films and exhibition.

 Cast and Crew for “William’s Story” on location.

 We have been funded by the following funding bodies: The Heritage Lottery Fund, Esmée Fairbairn Foundation, The Evan Cornish Grassroots Fund, The Lincolnshire Co-operative Society, Armed Forces Covenant Fund, Lincoln County Council, Horncastle Council and Lincolnshire Grassroots Fund.